 The local board of health shall be notified in writing prior to initiating construction or renovation of an outdoor space for the purpose of permitting smoking or vaping, if such construction or renovation requires notification of the local building department or a licensing authority.

 Written application for a variance from these regulations may be made to the Board of Health.
 The Board may grant a variance in circumstances where the desired relief may be granted without nullifying or substantially detracting from the intent and purpose of these regulations.

 Notice of a hearing upon an original application for a variance must be posted with a public notice of the Board of Health meeting at which it is to be considered.

-Every area in which smoking is prohibited by law shall have "no smoking" signs conspicuously posted so that the signs are clearly visible to all employees, customers, or visitors while in the workplace.
+Every area in which smoking or vaping is prohibited by law shall have "no smoking" and "no vaping" signs conspicuously posted so that the signs are clearly visible to all employees, customers, or visitors while in the workplace.